pkiel/notebook/_posts/2023-12-20-initialMATgrowthRates.md

 acrylic controls, but for now I’ll just present this straight forward way.

-Table 3.
+<h5>Table 3.
 Comparing group means and CI.
-Combined controls is the sum of the bare MAT cathodes and the acrylic control corals, which is an apt comparison to the MAT corals.
+Combined controls is the sum of
+the bare MAT cathodes and the acrylic control corals, which is an apt comparison to the MAT corals. </h5>
 <table>
 <thead>
 <tr>